jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

             "wake_time: "7413/05/24 15:04" is earlier than sleep_time: "8720/08/18 01:02"" does not match ""
         )

-  the terminal_ is your friend and shows SyntaxError_
+  the terminal_ is your friend, and shows SyntaxError_

   .. code-block:: shell